Last updated on 23 August 2022 by Sara Pegarella (Law school graduate, B.A. in English/Writing. In-house writer at TermsFeed)

 Here's the full text of what Google says:

-Google AdSense uses what is called a DoubleClick Cookie.
-A DoubleClick cookie is a cookie that gets placed on a user's device when the user clicks on an ad on a partner's website.
+Google AdSense uses advertising cookies.
+An advertising cookie is a cookie that gets placed on a user's device when the user clicks on an ad on a partner's website.

-Google requires all websites and mobile apps that use AdSense to inform visitors and users of Google's DoubleClick cookie usage.
+Google requires all websites and mobile apps that use AdSense to inform visitors and users of Google's advertising cookie usage.

 Google doesn't give specific guidelines beyond the above points because laws vary, but so long as the above points are made, your legal agreement should be adequate to satisfy Google's requirements at least.